 A matrix, in a mathematical context, is a rectangular array of numbers, symbols, or expressions that are arranged in rows and columns.
 Matrices are often used in scientific fields such as physics, computer graphics, probability theory, statistics, calculus, numerical analysis, and more.

 The dimensions of a matrix, A, are typically denoted as m × n.
 This means that A has m rows and n columns.
-When referring to a specific value in a matrix, called an element, a variable with two subscripts is often used to denote each element based on their position in the matrix.
+When referring to a specific value in a matrix, called an element, a variable with two subscripts is often used to denote each element based on its position in the matrix.
 For example, given ai,j, where i = 1 and j = 3, a1,3 is the value of the element in the first row and the third column of the given matrix.

 Matrix operations such as addition, multiplication, subtraction, etc., are similar to what most people are likely accustomed to seeing in basic arithmetic and algebra, but do differ in some ways, and are subject to certain constraints.
 Below are descriptions of the matrix operations that this calculator can perform.

 Matrix addition can only be performed on matrices of the same size.
 This means that you can only add matrices if both matrices are m × n.
 For example, you can add two or more 3 × 3, 1 × 2, or 5 × 4 matrices.
 You cannot add a 2 × 3 and a 3 × 2 matrix, a 4 × 4 and a 3 × 3, etc. The number of rows and columns of all the matrices being added must exactly match.

 If the matrices are the same size, matrix addition is performed by adding the corresponding elements in the matrices.
 For example, given two matrices, A and B, with elements ai,j, and bi,j, the matrices are added by adding each element, then placing the result in a new matrix, C, in the corresponding position in the matrix: